veosotano/lil/lilspec.md

 	var.f32 bar: 12.45564;

 When you write a number literal without any decimals in the soure code, it could either be an integer or floating point.
-The compiler will try to determine what was meant and if it can't, it defaults to the smallest type that can fit that number.
-In this example it will default to `i8`:
+The compiler will try to determine what was meant and if it can't, it defaults to an integer number type which is large enough to hold most numbers.
+In this example the type will be `i64`:

-	var length: 37;
+	var length: 37; //defaults to i64
+	var weight: 1.5; //defaults to f64

 ### Percentages: